8 Tips For Greater Portion Control

 But exactly how much to eat isn't so black and white, and the portion sizes at restaurants certainly don't help.
 It's all about listening to your body, and tuning into those cues that you've had your fill.

 Whether you're eating out or dining in, the trick is to be on top of your portion control to avoid having to do damage control afterwards.
-Below, P and Rachel share their top tips for controlling your portions the next time your eyes are bigger than your stomach!
+Use our favorite tips for portion control below:

 1. Eat your veggies first.
 Fill up on the nutrient-packed, fiber-filled veggies and you'll be less likely to overeat on heavier dishes like pasta or meats.